 Adam Guss is a Genetic and Metabolic Engineer at Oak Ridge National Laboratory.
 He received his Ph.D. from the University of Illinois at Urbana – Champaign in the Department of Microbiology in 2006 studying the electron transport pathways used by members of the Archaea to produce methane.
 His current research utilizes genetics and synthetic biology to engineer microbes to convert lignocellulosic plant biomass into liquid fuels and other value-added products, with a particular emphasis on cellulose-degrading bacteria such as Clostridium thermocellum and aromatic-catabolizing organisms such as Pseudomonas putida.
-Within the Agile BioFoundry, he co-leads the Host Onboarding Team and is involved in P. putida DBTL efforts.
+Within the Agile BioFoundry, he co-leads the Host Onboarding and Development sub-task and the Ethanol sub-task.

 Projects in the Agile BioFoundry